chevere/xr-docs/configuration/exception-handling.md

 ## Triggered handler

-Use `Chevere\Xr\throwableHandler` in any existing exception handler logic:
+Use `throwableHandler` in any existing exception handler logic:

 ```php
 use Chevere\Xr\throwableHandler;